deepshamenghani/guess-the-slang/README.md

 ![Active player sees the slang word "Delulu" revealed with their turn indicator and a timer running](docs/active-player-word-revealed.png)
 *After host clicks Start Turn: the word is revealed to all players.
 The active player sees "✨ It's your turn!"; waiting players see "[Name]'s turn."
 Only the host knows the definition.*

 **Why this matters:** Once the turn starts, the word is shared but the **meaning** is the asymmetry.
 You might recognize "Delulu" or "Main Character" without knowing what they mean in Gen Z slang.
-The active player describes the meaning verbally; the others guess what it actually means; the host confirms.
+The active player guesses the meaning verbally; the host confirms.

-This is what makes it work as a cross-generational icebreaker: a Boomer might see "Delulu" and have no idea what it means; a Gen Z player has to explain it without saying the definition; everyone learns.
-If everyone saw the answer key, the game collapses.
-If no one saw the word, players couldn't even start guessing.
+This is what makes it work as a cross-generational icebreaker: a specific generation might see "Delulu" and have no idea what it means.

-The two-stage asymmetry — host preview, then shared reveal — is the design choice that makes the game work.

 ### 3. No in-app guessing input